Georg Meier

 Georg "Schorsch" Meier (/de/; 9 November 1910 – 19 February 1999) was a German motorcycle racer famous for being the first foreign winner of the prestigious Senior TT, the Blue Riband race of the Isle of Man TT Races, in 1939 riding for the factory BMW team and the first motorcycle racer to lap a Grand Prix course at over 100 mph.

 Biography

 Meier was born in Mühldorf am Inn, Bavaria, and after leaving school at the age of 14 years, he became an apprentice at a local motorcycle repair shop in Mühldorf am Inn, Bavaria, and became known as "Schorsch" (the Bavarian diminutive for Georg).
-After hearing that the Bavarian State Police were creating a motorcycle section, at the age of 19 years Meier applied to join and was accepted in 1929.
+After hearing that the Bavarian State Police were creating a motorcycle section, at the age of 19, Meier applied to join and was accepted in 1929.
 A trainee period of three years had to be completed before Meier was able to transfer to the motorcycle police section in 1932.